nqpz/nielx/README.md

 ## Starting points

-You might want to look at [laptop.nix](laptop/laptop.nix) and [server.nix](server/server.nix) to get an overview of how my laptop and my server are constructed.
+You might want to look at [laptop/laptop.nix](laptop/laptop.nix) and [server/server.nix](server/server.nix) to get an overview of how my laptop and my server are constructed.  [nielx.nix](nielx.nix) contains general modules that can be applied to any configuration.